0xpetersatoshi/excursion/README.md

+# Excursion Landing Page Project

-# This is a project from Codeacademy's webdev course
+This is a codeacademy.com project involving html, css, git, github, and the command line.